Don't Nod: Company floatation, Don't Nod Montréal, and third-party publishing (2018–2022)

 In April 2018, Dontnod registered with the French stock market regulator Autorité des marchés financiers to become a public company.
 This came after a turnover of €9.7 million in 2017, a 33-per cent increase from the previous year.
 The subscription period opened on 3 May 2018, with the first day of trading on 23 May.
 Listed on Euronext Growth, Dontnod raised the intended €20.1 million.
 25 per cent of the funds were spent on finding another studio to partner with; according to Guilbert, the rest would allow further project investment as well as improvement and optimisation of production pipelines, with an internal motion capture studio cited among possibilities.
 Despite Dontnod's public listing, Guilbert, together with investor Kostadin Yanev, intended to keep control over the company.
 Around this time, the company employed 166 staff members.
 The studio subsequently acquired Dontnod Eleven and absorbed its operations in June 2018.
 The Awesome Adventures of Captain Spirit, set within the Life Is Strange universe, released in June 2018.
 Dontnod started developing Life Is Strange 2 in early 2016, after its predecessor proved financially successful, and was released episodically between September 2018 and December 2019.
+In June 2019, Don't Nod acquired the publishing rights of its upcoming game Twin Mirror from Bandai Namco Entertainment and signed a 12 months-exclusivity agreement with Epic Games.